bbauska/CSS-Notes4Pros/README.md

   <b>transform</b>: skew (20deg, -30deg);
 }</code></pre>

-<p>This example will skew the div by 20 degrees on the X axis and by - 30 degrees on the Y axis.
+<p>This example will skew the div by 20 degrees on the X axis and by &minus; 30 degrees on the Y axis.
-The center of the transform is in the center of the div, 50% from left and 50% from top.</p>
+The center of the transform is in the center of the div, 50&percnt; from left and 50&percnt; from top.</p>

 <p><a href="https://jsfiddle.net/MadalinaTn/gtt4osms/1/">See the result here</a>.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->